 Worried about technical hurdles or privacy in telepsychiatry for FQHCs?
 FasPsych’s end-to-end encrypted platform includes free 24/7 support, with 92% of providers reporting no major issues post-setup.
 For low-tech patients, options like phone backups ensure inclusivity.

-Addressing Cost Barriers in FQHC Telepsychiatry Adoption
+Addressing Cost Barriers and Improving Patient Outcomes in FQHC Telepsychiatry Adoption

 FQHCs thrive on tight budgets, but FasPsych’s pay-per-encounter model eliminates upfront fees and long-term contracts.
 Clinics save 40-60% versus hiring full-time psychiatrists (averaging $250K annually), while increasing billable visits under FQHC PPS.